Lleyton Hewitt: 2019: Continuing to play doubles

 In 2019, Hewitt played doubles at a number of tournaments.
 In a pairing with Jordan Thompson, they lost in the first round of the Sydney International.
 A week later he teamed up with John-Patrick Smith at the Australian Open, yet again losing in the first round.

 Hewitt and countryman Jordan Thompson received a wildcard to play at the Wimbledon Championships.
 They reached the second round before losing to R. Klaasen and M. Venus in straight sets.

 Also that year, he played doubles in New York, Houston, Surbiton, and 's-Hertogenbosch, playing with the likes of Alexei Popyrin and Thompson yet again.

 2020: Back in hometown of Adelaide

 Hewitt once again featured in the Australian summer of tennis, this time choosing to participate in the new Adelaide International, the first time he had played tour-tennis in his home town for over a decade.
 He partnered Jordan Thompson but lost in the first round to Cristian Garín and Juan Ignacio Londero.
 The two chose to compete at the Australian Open a week later, but lost in the first round in straight sets, to Korean duo Min-Kyu Song and Nam Ji-sung.

 Hewitt continues to commentate matches at the Australian Open.

-2025: Doubles appearance
+2025: Return to doubles

-In November 2025, Hewitt briefly came out of retirement to partner son Cruz in the NSW Open doubles draw with a wildcard.
+In November 2025, Hewitt came out of retirement to partner his son Cruz in the NSW Open doubles draw with a wildcard.
 In that tournament, they reached the quarterfinals, where they were defeated in straight sets by fellow Australians Calum Puttergill and Dane Sweeny.

+Hewitt and his son also entered the Playford Tennis International, but conceded a walkover after Cruz suffered an adductor injury in singles play.